-Daniel served in the United States Air Force.
-After serving this country for 8 years in the military, Daniel was forced to retire so he could be at home and focus his attention on his daughter’s health issues.
-Medical bills and trips to the hospital continue to increase as his daughter has undergone over 20 surgeries and many more check ups.
+Daniel served in the United States Air Force for eight years.
+When his daughters were born, he was forced to retire so he could be at home and focus his attention on his daughters health issues.
+Medical bills and trips to the hospital continue to increase as one of his daughters has undergone more than 20 surgeries and many more check ups.

 With the help of the VA Loan program and Homes for Heroes Specialist, Donna Czerniak, the couple was finally able to get pre-approved for a home loan and start searching for their new home.
 The house search was a challenge.
 The family needed to find a home that would be wheelchair accessible and accommodate the needs of their two little girls who have medical issues.
-Door ways and hallways needed to be wide enough and no stairs.
-Persistance paid off and the family found their dream home.
+Doorways and hallways needed to be wide enough for the wheelchair and the house could not have stairs.
+Persistence paid off and the family found their dream home.

-Within 4 months of closing on their new home, more hard times hit their household.
-Daniel’s company was bought out and caused him to lose his job.
+Within 4 months of closing on their new home, more hard times hit the household.
+Daniel’s company was bought out and he was subsequently laid off.
 Without Daniel’s income, the couple needed to put their new home up for sale.
 During the same time, their daughter once again was admitted into the hospital.
-And to make matters worse, they got word that Daniel’s father had a massive heart attack and died while at the hospital.
+And to make matters worse, they got word that Daniel’s father had a massive heart attack and passed away at the hospital.

 When the family reached out to Donna to help them put their house up for sale, she was heartbroken.
 On top of the loss and stress the family was facing, she knew how much their new home meant to them.
 Donna wanted to bring some light to their dark time with a Christmas Miracle.